Target level of study

 Faculty of Science

-The different subjects of study are proposed by industrialists, professionals and researchers and teacher-researchers.
-The themes of the subjects are interdisciplinary, scientific, technical, or socio-economic.
+The various topics of study are proposed by industrialists, professionals, researchers, and research professors.
+The themes of the topics are interdisciplinary, scientific, technical, or socio-economic.

-To meet the client's request, the student uses his or her previous knowledge and combines it with his or her newly acquired knowledge.
-Supervised by one or more pedagogical tutors, the group of students will be in charge of developing instructions, procedures, specifications, reports and study results from the results of tests, trials and/or surveys, in order to meet the client's request.
-Dialogue with one's peers, through exchange, confrontation or argumentation, contributes strongly to the good conduct of this project.
+To meet the client's requirements, students draw on their prior knowledge and combine it with their newly acquired knowledge.
+Supervised by one or more academic tutors, the group of students will be responsible for developing instructions, procedures, specifications, reports, and study findings based on the results of tests, trials, and/or surveys in order to meet the client's request.
+Dialogue with peers, through exchange, confrontation, or argumentation, contributes greatly to the successful completion of this project.

 ECTS